V Ideo Game: The Legend of Zelda: Twilight Princess

 The final dungeon of the Fused Shadows arc is accessed from a cave at the bottom of Lake Hylia, and the boss is fought at the lowest point in the entire game world.
 The final dungeon of the Mirror of Twilight arc is accessed by a cannon that is also at Lake Hylia, and the boss is fought at the highest point in the entire game world.
 Both bosses have the same music, and both eventually involve latching onto and attacking an eye on the boss's back.
 Even more interesting is that in both of these dungeons, you get a Clawshot.

-On a meta scale, Twiligth Princess was released during the start of the Wii's cycle, while Skyward Sword was released on the end of the console's cycle.
+On a meta scale, Twiligth Princess was released during the end of the Game Cube cycle, while Skyward Sword was released on the end of the Wii cycle.

 Boss Subtitles: With the theme of "Twilit", up until Zant.
 In some countries, Stallord is also exempt from the theme, being reanimated by Zant instead of corrupted, though he follows the Twilit theme in English speaking countries.